Ceasing to Look After a Child

 - Careful consideration should be given as to whether the request puts the child at risk of immediate Significant Harm.
 If this is the case, then the procedure for seeking an Emergency Protection Order (or, where appropriate, Police Protection) should be invoked;

-- The Manager's view should be sought;
+- The Head of Service's view should be sought;

 - Where a review has been undertaken, the IRO's opinion should be sought;